Herbertkartel/alx-low_level_programming/0x14-bit_manipulation/README.md

-A function to convert binary string to decimal
+Function to prinat a binary decimal